dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

     * This section begins with {PrimaryStatAnalysisToolName}: Brief (12 words or less) and a unique description of use case, followed on the next line by ‘=’ characters equal in length to the header (spaces included).
 Follow this with one line of no characters, then the path to the use case configuration file.
 This should be written in the format of model_applications/{use_case_category}/{use_case_configuration_file}.
-This section is preceded and followed by three ‘“‘ characters.
+      This section is preceded and followed by three ‘“‘ characters (i.e. `PEP 257 Docstring convention. <https://peps.python.org/pep-0257>`_

   * Internal Table of Contents